morxtiger56/3ayzDoctor/README.md

   npm install
 ```

-Start the server:
+Start the development server:

 ```bash
     ng serve
 ```

-Start the ar server:
+Start the arabic development server:

 ```bash
     ng serve --configuration ar
 ```

+✋ Heads up » When we run ng serve or npm start our app will run in development mode with our source locale, and our locale switcher won’t work.

 ## Features